 Parenting a disabled child gets a bad press, so here is my Top 11 advantages to parenting a disabled child but there are many more.

-The other day I was in our local supermarket when a Stranger stopped her work, looked sympathetically between me and Sam and sighed 'Aaaaaah!', as though slightly disappointed.
+The other day I was in our local supermarket when a stranger stopped her work, looked sympathetically between me and my son and sighed 'Aaaaaah!', as though slightly disappointed.
 Having read many blogs and articles I know this experience is not unique.
-It seems many parents become indignant and frustrated, wanting to correct the stranger with explanations [...]
+It seems many parents become indignant and frustrated, wanting to correct the stranger with [...]

 "You have not walked in my footsteps, danced in my shoes, or lived in my world.
 Do not judge me, point your fingers at me, or become experts on my life."
 Kate Baker I have a warm memory of dancing on my dad's feet as a little girl.
 I would place my tiptoes on his shiny [...]